 If you’ve been here for a while, you may know that I spent my 5-9s in college slinging espresso and frothing milk at a local coffeeshop.
 After I graduated, I also did marketing for a roasting company where I had the privilege of meeting some of the coolest people!

 Needless to say, my love for coffee has never wavered.
-But now my creations involve a lot less latte art and a lot more desserts like coffee crème brûlée and chewy coffee cookies.
+But now my creations involve a lot less latte art and a lot more desserts like coffee crème brûlée and my famous chewy coffee cookies.
 And now, these lovely little cupcakes!

 Fun fact – back when I was in pastry school, I had a side gig making cupcakes for weddings and parties.
 It taught me 1. how to make bakery-worthy cupcakes, and 2. that I never want to own a bakery lol.
 But, I do love sharing all my old recipes with my internet friends!